viklund/courses/ngsintro/1609/labs/uppmax-pipeline.md

 ## Running the programs
 Let's pretend that we want to run an exome analysis.
-You will learn how to do this for real next week.
+You will learn how to do this for real later this week.
 This kind of analysis usually has the following steps:

 1. Filter out low quality reads.